-The Physical Solution must provide maximum flexibility and 2 adaptability in order that the Watermaster and the Court may be 3 free to use existing and future technological, social, 4 institutional and economic options.
-5 To that end, the Court's retained jurisdiction shall be utilized, where appropriate, to 6 supplement the discretion granted herein to the Watermaster.
-7 Production and Storage in Accordance With Judgment 8 з.
+The Physical Solution must provide maximum flexibility and adaptability in order that the Watermaster and the Court may be free to use existing and future technological, social, institutional and economic options.
+To that end, the Court's retained jurisdiction shall be utilized, where appropriate, to supplement the discretion granted herein to the Watermaster.

+3. Production and Storage in Accordance With Judgment

-9 This Judgment, and the Physical Solution decreed herein, address all Production and Storage within the Beaumont Basin.
-10Because the Beaumont Basin is at or near a condition of 11 Overdraft, any Production outside the framework of this Judgment 12 and Physical Solution will potentially damage the Beaumont Basin, 13 injure the rights of all Parties, result in the waste of water 14 and interfere with the Physical Solution.
-15 The Watermaster shall 16 bring an action or a motion to enjoin any Production that is not in accordance with the terms of this Judgment.
-17
+This Judgment, and the Physical Solution decreed herein, address all Production and Storage within the Beaumont Basin.
+Because the Beaumont Basin is at or near a condition of Overdraft, any Production outside the framework of this Judgment and Physical Solution will potentially damage the Beaumont Basin, injure the rights of all Parties, result in the waste of water and interfere with the Physical Solution.
+The Watermaster shall bring an action or a motion to enjoin any Production that is not in accordance with the terms of this Judgment.